houseofsecrets/SdPaint/README.md

 - Scribble (pidinet)

 You can find the full list of supported modules with this URL http://127.0.0.1:7860/controlnet/module_list .

+### Custom presets

+You can save the current rendering settings by using `ctrl` + `keypad 1-9`, and the current ControlNet settings by using `ctrl` + `alt` + `keypad 1-9`.
+Those presets persist in a local `presets.json` file and are available even after the application is restarted.

+You can load rendering settings with `keypad 1-9`, and ControlNet settings with `alt` + `keypad 1-9`.
+Not all the saved fields are applied by default : the settings that are applied are determined respectively by the `preset_fields` and `cn_preset_fields` entries of the `config.json` file.
+For example, if you want to also apply the sampler value of the preset on recall, add `'sampler'` to your `preset_fields` list.

 ## Img2img Experimental mode